Study the charts and see what kind of data they present. If there is more than one chart, make sure you figure out the relations among them.

 To handle these data interpretation questions, here’s our five-step suggestion:

-- Step 3: Locate and extract the information you need at the corresponding table/graph/chart.
+Locate and extract the information you need from the corresponding table/graph/chart.

-- Step 5: Make meaningful inference from the numerical answer if the question requires you to do it.
+Make meaningful inferences from the numerical answer if the question requires you to do it.

 Explanation: In 2008, fixed costs will have risen to $12.5 million and after decreasing by 10%, labor costs will be $13.68 million.
 Labor costs are still higher, therefore, we would continue and examine this for the following year.
 In 2009, fixed costs will have risen to $13 million, and labor costs will have decreased to $12.31 million.
 Now fixed costs are higher.
 Hence, the correct answer is 2009.